 However, in the short term, people are online and they’re engaging with travel content.
 By reallocating your marketing dollars to digital channels, you have a tremendous opportunity to come out strong when this turns around.

-8 Marketing Ideas for Remaining Relevant to Travelers During the Covid19 Crisis.
+8 Travel Marketing Ideas for Remaining Relevant to Travelers During the Covid19 Crisis.

-From back burner projects to innovative ways to engage with your audience, there’s a lot of opportunity right now.
-Here are a few ideas.
+From back burner projects to innovative ways to engage with your audience, there’s a lot of opportunities right now.
+In this Travel Marketing guide, you will find everything you need to know about travel marketing, but here are a few ideas related to keeping relevant to your customers during Covid :

 1. Revisit Your Website and Content Assets